-We understand this seems to do further violence to the “fortnightly” aspiration of Anthony Trollope and the others, yet our “revisions” (in the form of major articles) do appear on a twice-monthly frequency, though approximately.
+We understand this seems to do further violence to the ‘fortnightly’ aspirations of Anthony Trollope and the others, yet our ‘revisions’ (in the form of major articles) do appear on a twice-monthly frequency, though approximately.
 Philosophically, perhaps this is not a radical departure from the traditional model.
-Nevertheless, it is surely a slow-motion approach to periodical publishing in an age of instant, online “content creation”.
+Nevertheless, it is surely a slow-motion approach to periodical publishing in an age of instant, online ‘content creation’.

-As a publishing platform, the Web is nearing middle adolescence, if 1993 can be accepted as a rough date-of-birth (for background, please see this page by Matthew Gray of the Massachusetts Institute of Technology).
-Yet unlike other publishing platforms (the printed page, book-as-object, audio performances and files, video, visual and “concrete” poetry, and the like), the Web has created very few durable, extensible creative conventions with specific application to poetry, fiction or other literary forms.
+As a publishing platform, the Web is nearing middle adolescence, if 1993 can be accepted as a rough date-of-birth1 Yet unlike other publishing platforms (the printed page, book-as-object, audio performances and files, video, visual and ‘concrete’ poetry, and the like), the Web has created very few durable, extensible creative conventions with specific application to poetry, fiction, criticism or other literary forms.
 Development of these conventions is likely to lead to an examination of literary architecture and ultimately may provide a new way of looking at periodicity.
-The Fortnightly will participate actively in that discussion.
+It certainly hasn’t happened yet, but when it does, the Fortnightly will participate actively in that discussion.

 More about the New Series.

 - For background, please see this page by Matthew Gray of the Massachusetts Institute of Technology.